 - High-speed road

-- Driver is alone
+- The motorist is alone

-Explanations Behind The Outbreak Of Sleepy Drivers
+Explanations Behind the Outbreak of Sleepy Drivers

 Seven to nine hours of sleep is needed for optimal performance, and less than four hours of sleep impairing attentiveness.
 Drivers can create a sleep debt causing chronic sleepiness by losing one to two hours of sleep a night.

-Improving The Safety Of Drivers, Passengers & Other Sharing The Road
+Improving the Safety of Drivers, Passengers & Other Sharing the Road